oiivantsov/transport-streaming-lakehouse/docs/querying.md

 * **Coverage:** buses across all routes in the Helsinki region
 * **Reasoning:** this time window includes both a weekend and busy weekdays (Monday and Tuesday), ensuring sufficient data for each route in **both directions**.

-Since all routes complete multiple trips during this period, the dataset offers a **representative snapshot** of operational performance, delays, and vehicle counts without requiring full-day data ingestion.
+Since all routes complete multiple trips during this period, the dataset offers a **representative snapshot** of operational performance, delays, and vehicle counts.

 ---